epfl-lasa/wp5-metal-additive-common/README.md

 The docker containers are using docker compose tools.
 It is located inside *docker/main_pkg* folder.
 There is a *docker-compose-common.yml* file containing the common part to be extended inside the other docker-compose files.

 Then there is two different configuration files, with or without nvidia graphics integration.
-By default, in *docker-compose.yml* file, the nvidia graphics card is taken into account.
+By default, in *docker-compose.yml* file, the nvidia graphics card is not taken into account.

 To build the default configuration, do: